matthiasprobst/h5RDMtoolbox/docs/database/index.rst

 HDF5-Database
 =============

-Introduction into h5database.
+Introduction into database features.

 Two concepts are provided in the scope of this sub-package:

-- ``filequery``: Allows to query inside of a single file.
+- ``filequery``: Allows to query inside a single file.
-- ``h5mongo``: Using pymongo (mongodb) to mirrow meta data of hdf files into the database to be queried afterwards.
+- ``h5mongo``: Using pymongo (mongodb) to mirror metadata of HDF files into the database to be queried afterward.

 .. toctree::